daattali/daattali.github.io/_drafts/2015-12-06_building_shiny_apps_tutorial.md

 layout: post
 title: "Building Shiny apps - an interactive tutorial"
 tags: [professional, rstats, r, r-bloggers, shiny, tutorial]
-date: 2015-12-06 18:30:00 -0700
+date: 2015-12-06 18:45:00 -0700
 ---

-> This tutorial was originally developed for the [STAT545](http://stat545-ubc.github.io/) course at UBC, and shortly after I decided to publish it so that more people can benefit from it.
+> This tutorial was originally developed for the [STAT545](http://stat545-ubc.github.io) course at UBC, but I decided to publish it shortly afterwards so that more people can benefit from it

 Shiny is a package from RStudio that can be used to build interactive web pages with R. While that may sound scary because of the words "web pages", it's geared to R users who have 0 experience with web development, and you do not need to know any HTML/CSS/JavaScript.